 Databases used in the Interspeech Computational Paralinguistics Challenge (ComParE) series are usually owned by individual donators.
 End User License Agreements (EULAs) are usually given for participation in the challenge.
-Further usage outside of the Challenges usually has to be negotiated with the data owners – not the organisers of the Challenge.
+Usage of the databases outside of the Challenges always has to be negotiated with the data owners – not the organisers of the Challenge.
 We aim to provide contact information per database – however, this requires consent of the data owners, which we are currently collecting.

 Below, a description of the current 2019 data is given.
 All of these corpora provide realistic data in challenging acoustic conditions.
 They feature further rich annotation such as speaker meta-data, transcripts, and segmentation, and are partitioned into training, development, and test data, observing subject independence.
 Benchmark results of the most popular approaches by open-source toolkits will be provided as in the years before including Deep Learning and Bag-of-Audio-Words baselines.